Mya Jones: San Diego Wave

 On January 12, 2024, Jones was selected by San Diego Wave FC as the 14th pick in the third round of the 2024 NWSL Draft.
 She was the 42nd overall pick and became the first player from the University of Memphis to be drafted into the National Women's Soccer League.
 The Wave signed Jones to a two-year contract to start her professional career.
 Jones made her NWSL debut on April 27, 2024.
 In her first appearance, she was named to the starting lineup and contributed to a 2–1 victory over Bay FC.
 Jones scored her first professional goal on June 19, 2024, in a 2–1 defeat to NJ/NY Gotham FC.
 In the 48th minute of the game, Jones intercepted a pass from opposing goalkeeper Ann-Katrin Berger and outmuscled her defender before scoring with her left foot.

-AFC Toronto (loan)

 In February 2025, she was loaned to AFC Toronto of the Northern Super League for the 2025 season.
+Battling injury concerns, she did not appear for Toronto as the team finished atop the NSL table and finished as the runner-ups in the playoffs.
+Following her loan spell, Jones was left without a club after not re-signing with San Diego upon the expiration of her rookie contract.

+Calgary Wild

+On February 19, 2026, it was announced that Jones had signed with NSL side Calgary Wild FC, with head coach Lydia Bedford saying "She brings pace, creativity, and the ability to play across the forward line.
+She's one of the top players Calgary has produced, and bringing her home as she continues her professional career is special for our club and our community."
+On her debut with the Wild, in her first match since 2014, Jones would score a brace in a 2-2 draw with the Montreal Roses.